-Of all your fleet management responsibilities, vehicle selection and allocation is sure to present one of the greatest conundrums.
+Of all your fleet management responsibilities, selecting the best fleet vehicles and allocating them is sure to present one of the greatest conundrums.
 There can be some pretty complicated factors to consider, such as pressure to determine needs and keep staff happy –– while constantly striving to preserve capital and ‘achieve more with less’.

 No wonder when it comes to vehicle selection, one of the biggest questions we hear from fleet managers is, “how can I make the best procurement decisions?”